Lucy’s Law: what it means for buying and selling puppies

-In England, the law requires anyone to be licensed by their local authority if they breed three or more litters per year and sell at least one puppy in a 12 month period.
+In England and Wales, the law requires anyone to be licensed by their local authority if they breed three or more litters per year and sell at least one puppy in a 12 month period.

-Similar laws in Scotland and Wales require breeders to be licensed if they produce more than five litters a year.
+A similar laws in Scotland requires breeders to be licensed if they produce more than five litters a year.

 Assured breeders schemes

 The Scottish SPCA has launched an Assured Breeders Scheme to make it easier and safer to buy a puppy from a breeder.
 Elsewhere, you can begin your search with the Kennel Club’s Assured Breeders Scheme.